monerium/smart-contracts/docs/migrating_V1_to_V2.md

 In the evolution of our smart contract environment, we embark on deploying a more stable and robust version 2 (`V2`).
 However, the path to directly transfer user balances from the original contract (`V1`) to the new version presents complexities.

 This document outlines a plan to migrate funds safely from `V1` to `V2`, ensuring the `V1` token frontend's address remains operational as a legacy interface.

-Our aim is to facilitate a seamless transition, maintaining continuity for our users while leveraging the enhancements of `V2`.
+We aim to facilitate a seamless transition, maintaining continuity for our users while leveraging the enhancements of `V2`.

 ## Requirements

-To proceed with the migration process, ensure the following prerequisites are met:
+Before starting the migration process, we make sure that the following requirements are met:

 - [ ] The SmartController is upgraded to version **1.2.2**, incorporating the `pausable` feature.
 - [ ] Possession of the `TokenFrontend` address.